MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

         1. **Virtual network**: Select the virtual network that has direct connectivity to the workloads you want to monitor and to your domain controller + DNS server.
         1. **Subnet**: Select a subnet that has at least 32 IP addresses to house all the SCOM Managed Instance (preview) components.
 The minimum address space is 28.
 The subnet can have existing resources in it, however, don't choose the subnet that houses the SQL managed instance because it won't contain enough IP addresses to house the instance.
     1. **SCOM managed instance interface**:
         1. **Static IP**: Enter the Static IP for the load balancer.
-This IP should be in the selected subnet range for SCOM managed instance.
+This IP should be in the selected subnet range for SCOM Managed Instance (preview).
         1. **DNS name**: Enter the DNS name that you attached to the Static IP above.
     1. **gMSA details**:
         1. **Computer group name**: Enter the name of the computer group that you created post creation of the gMSA account.